If you have ever holidayed in Austin, Texas, and have tried Franklin's Barbecue, then you know their brisket is the best.

 The brisket they make will keep your mouth watering whenever you think of it, and you will always go back for more.

-Well, our experts have put together this recipe, so now you can make your very own Franklin's brisket in your own home.
+Well, our experts have put together this recipe, so now you can make your Franklin's brisket in your home.

-- Everyone loves Franklin’s brisket; the juicy and tender meat can make your mouth water and keep you going back for more.
+- Everyone loves Franklin’s brisket; the juicy and tender meat can make your mouth water and keep you returning for more.